 As discussed in Home Humidity and Allergies, humidity directly affects the amount of allergens in the indoor environment.
 In particular, high humidity causes both dust mite populations and mold colonies to grow, thereby greatly increasing allergy sufferers' total allergen load.
+While this touches on one side of the spectrum, the effects of humidity on the body can also be felt on the other end - low humidity.
+Starting with high humidity then continuing to low humidity, explore the wide impact humidity can have on each of us.

 But, as may seem obvious, even non-allergic individuals suffer from the effects of high humidity.
 No one enjoys sticky hot weather.
 But have you ever wondered why moist, hot air makes us feel so uncomfortable?
 Or, why extremely dry can also cause discomfort (though for different reasons)?
 This article explains the effect of humidity on the human body, and why keeping humidity levels within a specific range is a matter not just of keeping allergies under control, but of safety as well.